Skip to content

 First, we need to create our own self-signed SSL certificate.
 It is easy to generate the file with java keytool command.

 After typing into the terminal command below, you will be asked a couple of questions.
-This will generate the ssl-server.jks keystore file containing our certificates in the directory from where keytool command has been executed.
+This will generate the ssl-server.jks keystore file containing our certificates in the directory from where the keytool command has been executed.

 keytool -genkey -alias selfsigned_localhost_sslserver -keyalg RSA -keysize 2048 -validity 700 -keypass changeit -storepass changeit -keystore ssl-server.jks